-Suet pudding is our favourite way to soak up all that rich, decadent gravy you just made.
-It might be a little retro, but we’re determined to bring it back into the fold; with a fluffy-yet-crispy texture and satisfying mouthfeel, suet pudding just… ties a roast together.
-In a way that you just can’t beat.
+Suet pudding is our favourite way to soak up rich gravy.
+It might be a little retro, but we’re determined to bring it back into the fold; with a fluffy-yet-crispy texture, it really ties a roast together in a way that you just can’t beat.

 SET UP YOUR EGG